alexbuildstech/nova/README.md

 A world-leading robotics and open-source hardware provider. **DFRobot** supplies the essential sensors, microcontrollers, and electronic components that power Nova's intelligence.

 ### **Radxa**
-Innovators in Single Board Computers (SBCs). **Radxa** provides the powerful computing cores (like the Radxa X4) that drive Nova's AI processing capabilities.
+Innovators in Single Board Computers (SBCs). **Radxa** provides the powerful computing SBC (like rock 5c) that drive Nova's AI processing capabilities.

 ---